robenkleene/Dotfiles/install/man/markdown/emacs/emacs-search-replace.md

 - `M-e`: Edit the current incremental search (normally focus isn't in the minibuffer during incremental search, it's in the document, this means to do more complex edits [e.g., to move by word], `M-e` should be used to move focus to the minibuffer first)
 - `C-g`: Cancel the current incremental search
 - `↩`: Go to the current match
-- `M-r`: Switch incremental search to regular expression
+- `M-r`: Switch incremental search to regular expression (this only works when performing an `isearch` and won't switch a query replace to use a regular expression, unfortunately)
 - `M-%`: Start a query replace with the current search term (this will be a regular expression replace if the initial `isearch` was regular expression, either by starting it with `C-M-s` / `C-M-r`, or by hitting `M-r` to toggle to regular expressions)
 - `C-v` / `M-v`: Previous / next page of search results (requires `isearch-allow-motion`)
 - `M-<` / `M->`: Go to first / last match (requires `isearch-allow-motion`)